holocm/holo-build/test/README.md

 built into packages with all available generators.
 The resulting packages are then compared to the expectations recorded for each test case.

-`holo-build` runs in `--reproducible` mode during testing, so technically the test should pass if the same exact archive is generated (down to the last byte) that was generated when the test first passed.
+`holo-build` always operates reproducibly, so technically the test should pass if the same exact archive is generated (down to the last byte) that was generated when the test first passed.
 However, when the test fails, comparing differences between binary package files is unnecessarily tedious, so we use the helper program [dump-package.go](../src/dump-package) to convert packages into a readable form, that looks something like this:

     $ tar cJf foo.tar.xz foo/
     $ ./build/dump-package < foo.tar.xz